Reviews

 ~ Walt Disney

 This story ends well for me.
 I went to work as a commission sales person in the commercial furniture business.
 17 years later I am still in the industry with a dealership of my own.
-All these years later though, I remember vividly the pain of that failed business.
+One of the things I love the most about this industry is the community among other business owners.
+When covid hit and the consulting work I was doing for office furniture dealers came to an immediate end, I had 2 business owners call and asked if I needed financial help.
+It still brings me to tears thinking about that generosity.

 Since finding out my friend was gone, there have been so many conversations among other business owners that knew him.
 It was all there in front of us.
 He was struggling.
 Owning a business is stressful and you add the expansion he was planning, it would have been extra stressful.
 Could we have done more?